 And there is so much more I want to say about MisFit Studio than simply a standard class review.

-I grew up professionally in NYC during the explosion of the yoga-lebrity and boutique fitness scene — think SoulCycle, Barry’s Bootcamp, etc. It was a heady time where incredible ideas around group fitness were just being introduced.
+I grew up professionally in NYC during the explosion of the yoga-lebrity and boutique fitness scene — think SoulCycle, Barry’s Bootcamp, etc. People were introducing incredible ideas around group fitness during a heady time..
 NYC and LA were the testing grounds.
 The punctuation for me was the creation of The Class method started by Taryn Toomey.
 I remember being hopeful when the studio TURF in Vancouver introduced Taryn’s class with some pretty kick-butt Canadian “The Class” trained teachers.
 I felt like boutique fitness was finally hitting Canada.

 But I don’t live in Vancouver.
 I live in Toronto.
 And I had a hard time finding innovative fitness ideas (that weren’t already in the USA) and trend-bending classes where I could fall into movement AND a community at the same time.